Thank you for contacting me about alcohol and beer duty.

-I want to see the Government continue to support pubs and keep costs down for consumers.
-Any decision to modify alcohol duty in the future is a matter for the Treasury.
-I have ensured my colleagues are aware of the points you raise and reminded them of the importance of local pubs in our communities.
+I am encouraged that the Government and the Treasury recognise the importance of supporting our pubs and keeping costs down for customers.
+I welcome the Chancellor’s commitment in the recent Budget to extend this support.
 There is a broad recognition of the need to reform the current duty system to support the alcoholic drinks and pubs sector in the longer term, and on 1 October, a call for evidence for reform of Alcohol Duty was published.

 Beer Duty Suspension (Producers)